Freddie Knott: Early life

 Knott was born in Tunbridge Wells, the eldest child of the Reverend Frederick George Knott and his wife Alice.
 His father was the first Headmaster at Skinners' School in the town.
-Knott attended Tonbridge School between 1905 and 1910 where he played cricket, captaining the school side in his final year, as well as rugby union and racquets and represented the school in gymnastics.
+Knott attended Tonbridge School between 1905 and 1910 where he played cricket, captaining the school team in his final year, as well as rugby union and racquets and represented the school in gymnastics.
 He was a number of school exhibition scholarships and went up to Brasenose College, Oxford in 1910.

 Knott was described by Wisden as a "wonderful cricketer" whilst a schoolboy.
 He was considered a considerable talent with Charles Toppin writing that "seldom, if ever, have the doings of a school boy caused so much interest in the cricket world".
 He scored over 1,000 runs in school cricket in 1910, making six centuries and averaging over 80 runs per innings and scored 155 for a Public Schools XI against MCC in under two and a half hours at Lord's.
 His "watchfulness and strength of his back play" were considered his greatest strengths as a batsman at school, although Toppin considered that he had "most of the known strokes at his command".